Toxicity Testing Unit

 (Photo courtesy by USGS)

 As part of the RIBS program, the Toxicity Testing Unit (TTU) uses bioassays to look for toxicity in surface waters and sediments.
 Tests on ambient surface waters are conducted using the "water flea" (a crustacean), Ceriodaphnia dubia, to identify toxic effects on survival and reproduction.
-Collected sediments are also analyzed using the Microtex® toxicity testing system, which uses the bioluminescent bacterium Vibrio fischeri to look for the presence of toxicity in bottom sediments.
+Collected sediments are also analyzed using the Microtox® toxicity testing system, which uses the bioluminescent bacterium Vibrio fischeri to look for the presence of toxicity in bottom sediments.

 of ENFO Project)